sudo-cyril/Just-Another-Convenient-Script/README.md

 - Vencord
 - SpotX
 - Spicetify
-- CTT
+- CTT-WinUtil

 ## Features
 - Download all the popular mods from one place.
 - Saves the hassle of searching for mods and their commands.
 - Open source and free, feel free to contribute by sending a PR.
+-
 # Compatibility
 - Currently only supports windows 7/8/8.1/10 but we're working on a script for linux too 😉
 - We aren't working a port for mac as of now as none of the script writers own one :>
+-
 # Prerequisites
-- A windows isntallation with an internet connection and Powersell is all you need :)
+- A windows isntallation with an internet connection and Powershell is all you need :)
 ## Tech

 **This script is only possible thanks to these awesome projects:**